dhinton22/Group-Project/README.md

 ## Overview of Project

-Netflix is a subscription based streaming service offering online streaming from a library of films and television series, including those produced in-house.
-This project is meant to give some ______ on the Netflix movies and TV shows data sourced from kaggle  (_link_)
+Netflix is a subscription-based streaming service that offers online streaming from a library of movies and TV series, including some from its own production.
+This project is intended to provide some ______ data about Netflix ____  obtained from kaggle (_link_)

 ## Main Problems/Questions: